Student Success Coach

 Key responsibilities

-Maintain engagement, academic progress, and life skill development for a cohort of virtual student-athletes, ensuring they build the capabilities needed for success beyond academics.
+Maintain engagement, academic progress, and life skill development among virtual student-athletes, preparing them for success beyond academics.

 Candidate requirements

-• You have experience coaching or mentoring students or athletes, whether paid or in a volunteer capacity
+• You have experience coaching or mentoring students or athletes, whether paid or volunteer

 • You have facilitated group sessions for students or athletes for a minimum of 6 months

-• You have worked in a position where you defined goals and measured outcomes — and can provide data to demonstrate results (such as completion rates, performance gains, or equivalent metrics)
+• You have worked in a role involving goal-setting and outcome tracking — and can provide measurable evidence (such as completion rates, performance gains, or comparable metrics)

-• You are proficient in running virtual sessions using Zoom, Google Meet, or Teams, and have experience using spreadsheets, learning management systems, or comparable tools to monitor participant progress
+• You are proficient in running virtual sessions using Zoom, Google Meet, or Teams, and have experience using spreadsheets, an LMS, or similar tools to monitor participant progress

 • You have used an AI tool — such as Claude, ChatGPT, Copilot, Perplexity, or similar — at least once and can describe the use case

-• You are located in Texas and available to participate in one in-person event each quarter in Austin, Dallas, Houston, or San Antonio
+• You are located in Texas and able to participate in one in-person event per quarter in Austin, Dallas, Houston, or San Antonio

-• You are authorized to work in the United States without requiring visa sponsorship
+• You are authorized to work in the US without requiring visa sponsorship

 Nice to have

-• Familiarity with learning management systems (such as Google Classroom, Canvas, Schoology, or similar) or tools designed for tracking academic progress
+• Familiarity with learning management systems (such as Google Classroom, Canvas, Schoology, or similar) or tools designed to track academic progress

-• Ability to adjust your coaching style based on individual motivation profiles — recognizing when to apply pressure, when to ease off, and when to simply listen
+• Ability to tailor your coaching style to individual motivation profiles — recognizing when to encourage, when to ease off, and when to simply listen

 Meet a successful candidate